-Incap's goal is to act ethically throughout its supply chain, and the company requires its major suppliers to adhere to its Supplier Code of Conduct.
+• Value chain related to upstream activities include inbound logistics (suppliers of materials, components and raw materials), electricity, of Conduct.
 The Code outlines the minimum standards of ethical business conduct including compliance with applicable local and international laws and regulations, respect for human rights and acting with high level of integrity.
 Despite the restrictions in supplier selection typical in Incap's industry, the company's aim is always to cooperate with authorised distributors, as these are global companies who follow ethical principles compliant with Incap's Supplier Code of Conduct.